itspangler/plaintext-workflow/02_writing/day01_writing-philosophy/activity2.md

 3. where do your writing preferences tend to diverge? among folks whose styles differ, why do you
 4. if you wrote down that you were ambivalent about the writing process entirely, share why.

-### After that...
+### Step three

-We'll return to the Big Group and spokespeople will share key points/observations from the activity for ~10 minutes.
+We'll return to the Big Group and spokespeople will share key points/observations from the activity for another ~10 minutes.